superbug/backbonedemo/README.md

 Backbone  Demo
 ============

-A sample demo established with backbone and express.
+A sample demo based on backbone and express.